-Mescal Road leads to a forested area with a variety of dispersed campsites and trails.
+Mescal Road leads to a forested hideaway littered with dispersed campsites and crisscrossed by hiking trails.
+If solitude and mountain views are your thing, you’re gonna love this place.

 How to get to Mescal Road

-The area is a mix of State Trust land, public land, and private property.
-So pay attention to signs or use something like Gaia GPS to make sure you’re not trespassing.
+The land here is a mix of State Trust land, public land, and private property.
+Unless you enjoy awkward conversations with ranchers, keep an eye on signs or use Gaia GPS to stay legal.

-The camp spot we used is about 8 miles back on the right-hand side of the road.
+Our chosen campsite was about eight miles back on the right side of the road.

 Our Experience at Miller Flats Campground #1 in Coronado National Forest